andymatsuura/ev-across-america/README.md

 # This graph shows electric vehicle sales growth from 2011 to 2019.
 While the rate of growth is very high, there seems to be a dip between 2018 and 2019.
 This could be representative of continued loss of momentum, or incomplete data from that year.
 While data for sales from 2020 to 2023 was not present in the dataset, a variety of sources say that electric vehicle sales have lost momentum since initial excitement and great growth.

 Using the visualization library, seaborn, graphs were generated to display the average price and range of common electric vehicles on the market.
+Colors were chosen from a color-blind palette for inclusivity.
 Average prices of electric vehicles are fairly high.
 With current loan rates exceeding 10% interest and average car prices outpacing increases in salary, the new car is not something that the average American family can afford (Money).
 When viewing the average battery range of EV's, it is found that the most expensive cars tend to have the best range.

 ![alt text](output/ev_price.png)